 💡 Hosting a special Slack Training Day coordinated around the launch is a nice way to promote Slack internally once you are ready for the broader group to join.
 We’ve prepared a few things to help get this off the ground!

 Tracking your progress will help you demonstrate the value of Slack to the rest of the company, inspire new ways of working together, and identify opportunities to grow.
 Here are some examples:

 - Track the adoption of Slack by reviewing your workspace's statistics periodically (e.g. every six months).
 Look for an increase in the:

 • Number of uploaded files.

 • Number of installed apps and internal integrations.

-- Interview users to see how Slack has improved your team’s productivity.
-Ask users about:
+- Interview employees to see how Slack has improved your team’s productivity.
+Ask members about:

 • The amount of time it takes to search for information.

-• The amount of time it takes to switch between different apps they use for work.
+• The amount of time it takes to switch between apps they use for work.

-💡 To learn more how to do this in Slack, visit our Review team activity and statistics article.
+💡 To learn more how to do this in Slack, visit our Review workspace activity and statistics article.